Cape Girardeau

 Many factors might contribute to an automobile accident, but generally, car accidents result from one or more drivers’ careless or reckless behavior.
 The National Highway Traffic Safety Administration lists the following as common causes:

 - Distracted driving has become the fastest-growing cause of accidents.
-It includes texting, using a hand-held device, eating, putting on makeup, and dealing with directional or entertainment devices.
-Reading a text takes your eyes off the road for approximately five seconds, plenty of time to hit another vehicle or pedestrian.
+It includes texting, using a hand-held device, eating, applying makeup, and using directional or entertainment devices.
+Reading a text takes your eyes off the road for approximately five seconds, which is plenty of time to hit another vehicle or pedestrian.

 - Speeding or driving too fast for conditions, including weather, construction, and traffic